 The Domain Name System is the mechanism by which meaningful website domain names (such as google.com or facebook.com) are translated into the IP addresses (for example, 18.104.22.168 and 22.214.171.124) of the servers providing these websites.
 All web servers are assigned an IP address, which is a numerical label that is used to identify them and which enables them to be found on the Internet.

 While the IP addressing system is a very useful identification mechanism for computer devices, it is not a particularly human-friendly means of identification.
 A domain name (for example, www.google.com) is essentially a human-friendly version of an IP address.

 Not only is a domain name easier for people to remember, but a domain name provides flexibility in terms of how websites are accessed on the Internet.
 For example, Facebook could decide to change the server providing its web pages (and, therefore, its IP address) without needing to change the domain name.

 When you enter a domain name into your browser or you click a particular link, it is necessary to first translate the name into a numerical IP address so that the contents of the website can be retrieved.
 This process inevitably causes a delay in the web page being rendered although, through optimisation, this delay can be minimised.

 Many ISPs run their own DNS servers to provide domain name to IP address translation for their broadband users.
-In addition, a number of third parties (such as Google and OpenDNS) provide independent, so-called “Public” DNS servers.
+In addition, a number of third parties (such as Google, Cloudflare and OpenDNS) provide independent, so-called “Public” DNS servers.

 You can view the DNS server settings for the most popular ISPs by clicking on the following link: